magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/action-groups.md

 Attribute|Value|Description
 ---|---|---
-xmlns:xsi|`"http://www.w3.org/2001/XMLSchema-instance"`|Tells the XML parser that this document should be validated against a schema. xsi:noNamespaceSchemaLocation|`"../../../../../../vendor/magento/magento2-functional-testing-framework/src/Magento/FunctionalTestingFramework/Test/etc/testSchema.xsd"`|Relative path to the corresponding schema.
+xmlns:xsi|`"http://www.w3.org/2001/XMLSchema-instance"`|Tells the XML parser to validate this document against a schema. xsi:noNamespaceSchemaLocation|`"../../../../../../vendor/magento/magento2-functional-testing-framework/src/Magento/FunctionalTestingFramework/Test/etc/testSchema.xsd"`|Relative path to the corresponding schema.

 It may contain one or more `<actionGroup>`.